ShokofehVS/ShokofehVS.github.io/_pages/publications.md

 author_profile: true
 ---

-For the full list of academic publications, see my [CV]() or check out my [Google Scholar](https://scholar.google.com/citations?user=d7mbGbO9XCwC&hl=en), [Researchgate](https://www.researchgate.net/profile/Shokofeh-Vahidiansadegh) profile.
+For the full list of academic publications, check out my [Google Scholar](https://scholar.google.com/citations?user=d7mbGbO9XCwC&hl=en), or [Researchgate](https://www.researchgate.net/profile/Shokofeh-Vahidiansadegh) profile.

 **The data and codes which are not publicly released might be available upon request.**